braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/android/content_cards/advanced.md

 ### Import statements and helper files

 When building out Content Cards, you should expose the Braze SDK via a single manager singleton.
 This pattern shields your application code from the Braze implementation details behind a shared abstraction that makes sense for your use case.
 It also makes it easier to track, debug, and alter code.
-An example manager implementation can be found [here](https://github.com/braze-inc/braze-growth-shares-android-demo-app/blob/main/app/src/main/java/com/braze/advancedsamples/BrazeManager.kt).
+For an example manager implementation, see [`BrazeManager.kt`](https://github.com/braze-inc/braze-growth-shares-android-demo-app/blob/main/app/src/main/java/com/braze/advancedsamples/BrazeManager.kt) in our demo app on GitHub.

 ### Content Cards as custom objects

-Your own custom objects already in use in your application can be extended to carry Content Card data, thereby abstracting the source of the data into a format already understood by your application code.
-Data source abstractions provide flexibility to work with different data backends interchangeably and in concert.
-In this example, we've defined the `ContentCardable` abstract base class to represent both our existing data (fed, in this example, from a local JSON file) and the new data fed from the Braze SDK.
+You can extend the custom objects already in your app to store Content Card data, so you can abstract your data source into a format already compatible with your code.
+This allows you the flexibility to work with different data backends interchangeably and in concert.

+In the following example, we've defined the `ContentCardable` abstract base class to represent both our existing data (fed from a local JSON file) and the new data (fed from the Braze SDK).
 The base class also exposes the raw Content Card data for consumers that need to access the original `Card` implementation.

 When initializing `ContentCardable` instances from the Braze SDK, we use the `class_type` extra to map the Content Card to a concrete subclass.
 We then use the additional key-value pairs set within the Braze dashboard to populate the necessary fields.

-Once you have a solid understanding of these code considerations, check out our [use cases](#sample-use-cases) to start implementing your own custom objects.
+After exploring these code considerations, check out our [use cases](#sample-use-cases) so you can start implementing your own custom objects.

 {% tabs local %}
 {% tab No Card Dependencies %}